Division of Perth: History

 The division was one of the original 65 divisions to be contested at the first federal election in 1901.
 It was one of five electorates created by the Federal House of Representatives Western Australian Electorates Act 1900, an act of the parliament of Western Australia.

 It extends northeast along the north bank of the Swan River from Perth, including suburbs such as Maylands, Mount Lawley, Bayswater, Ashfield, Bedford, Morley, Beechboro and the Perth city centre.
 It is a primarily residential area, although contains an industrial area at Bayswater and major commercial centres in Perth and Morley.

+For the first half-century after Federation, Perth and Fremantle were the only seats based on the capital.

 Between the 1940s and 1980s, it was a marginal seat that frequently changed hands between the Liberals (and their predecessors) and Labor.
-Recent demographic changes have made it a fairly safe Labor seat.
+During this time, it was normally held by the party of government, electing only two opposition MPs.
+Since the 1980s, demographic changes have made it a fairly safe Labor seat.

 As of the last federal election, Perth has held the strongest Greens vote of all seats in Western Australia, at 18.87%.
 The growing Greens vote in the seat has come largely at the expense of the Labor Party, whose primary vote has dropped by 11.93% since 1993, when the Greens first contested the division of Perth.
 The Greens won their first ever booth in the seat in 2019 when the party came first on primary vote in Northbridge.
 Additionally, the party came a close second in the Highgate booth based on primary vote and also achieved over 20% in 20 of the booths for the first time.
 In 2022, the Greens polled 22.1% and came a clear second in 18 booths and topped the primary vote in Northbridge, Highgate North and Mount Lawley East.